upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "OK, So, all that being said, and say I grudgingly admit that most of those points are pretty much on the money, what is my actual job?"

-"If all those guesses were right, I would say you were a personal trainer, qualified a couple of years ago.
+"If all those guesses were right, I would say you are a personal trainer, qualified a couple of years ago.
 Nothing else really fits."

 "Hm.
 OK.
 I'm caught between feeling like a fool and feeling freaked out.
 Would you like another drink?"